Spotfin croaker caught by Angel Hernandez at the Crystal Pier in San Diego

 Identification: A heavy-bodied croaker which has a large black spot at the base of the pectoral fin; the mouth is underneath the head (subterminal); they do not have a barbel on the chin (unlike most California croakers).
 Their coloring is metallic gray above and brassy on the sides.
 Occasionally you may see a beautiful, bright “golden” spotfin.
 This color phrase by larger males is during spawning and led, at one time, to the mistaken belief that there were two distinct species of spotfins.
 I’ve only caught a few spotfins over the years that had the bright gold coloring but each was a truly beautiful fish.
 Apparently the females do not acquire this golden coloring, instead they develop blackish streaks on their bellies during the spawning season.

 Size: Reported to reach a length of 27 inches and a weight of 10 1/2 pounds (although the record fish would seem to contradict this usually given factoid).
 Most caught from piers are less than 20 inches and range from one to three pounds.
 A 26 ½-inch, 9 ¼-pound fish was 15 years old; reaches 18-19 years in age.
-The California record fish weighed 14 lb 0 oz and was taken at Playa del Rey in 1951 (and was apparently a freak of nature).
+The California angling record fish weighed 14 lb 0 oz and was taken at Playa del Rey in 1951 by Charles Dusart (and was apparently a freak of nature).
+The diving record fish weighed 8 Lbs 12 oz and was taken at Corona Del Mar in 1968.

 Spotfin croaker from the Oceanside Pier